Evanlewiss11/BSAD-482-Term-project/readme.md

    \- Measures the percentage of global energy consumption from renewable sources.
    \- Target: Reach 50% renewable energy usage globally by 2030\.
    \- Tracking: Annual energy reports from international organizations.

+   <mark>You should include a few others like CO2 emissions or GDP, this could give you a better story to tell eg. causaility or at least lead indicators</mark>

 *